mobile rating

 Moreover, the Northern Circuit Kilimanjaro Route is one of the least frequented of all the routes.
 It circles the tranquil northern slope to Kilimanjaro’s eastern section.
 This ultimately means you’ll enjoy rarely used camps and remote slopes.
 It certainly is a perfect choice if you want a relaxed and quieter climb.

-Now that we have looked at the significant features of the Northern Circuit Route, let’s now take a look at the 9 Days Northern Circuit Route itinerary in detail:
+Now that we have looked at the significant features of the Northern Circuit Route, let’s take a look at the 9-day Northern Circuit Route itinerary in detail:

 Elevation – 2,100 m to 2,895 m